-Performance shares are subject to a minimum deferral period ranging from 4 to 5 years1.
+Performance shares are subject to a deferral period of 3 years.

 In addition Performance Shares are subject to performance conditions over a period of 3 years.
 The performance indicators measure both (i) the Group's overall financial and operational performance and (ii) the participant's operational Entity/Business Unit performance.